 Each value of λ was assumed to come from a community across a hypothetical environmental gradient X. Values of X for each community are uniformly distributed from -1 to 1.
 We repeated the data simulation 1000 times (reps).
 The main results presented here were not dependent on the range of x-values or the number of sites (supplemental information).

 Sample size, n

-The number of observations in our simulations may bias the results.
-Therefore, we repeated the simulations described above, but varied the sample size n.
+To determine how the results were affected by sample size, we repeated the simulations described above, but varied the sample size n.
 We tested values of n=200,500,1000,5000,10000.

 “No” relationship